 Even if Iconix couldn't raise the cash, the banks said they were willing to accept a reduction of up to $100 million in the company's debt as a condition to provide the refinancing.

 So at worst, bondholders could agree to accept $100 million less in principal.
-That meant, in the worst-case scenario, bondholders would collect $136 million of their principal ($236 million outstanding less the $100 million reduction).
+That meant, in the worst-case scenario, bondholders would collect $136 million of their principal ($236 million outstanding minus the $100 million reduction).
 And we would collect at least $580 for every $1,000 of principal owed.